Selecting Headshots, Not Selfies

 But will that same photo get you working?

-Final headshot selection requires knowing where you ultimately fit in for casting and therefore how you want others to perceive you.
+Picking your final headshot selection requires knowing where you ultimately fit in for casting and therefore how you want others to perceive you.

 Hone in like a laser.
 And then casting folks will know what to do with you.

-And, yes you guessed it, don’t expect one photo to necessarily nail ALL of your Types.
+And, yes you guessed it, don’t expect one photo to necessarily nail ALL of your types.
 That’s like asking you to show your entire acting range in one monologue.
 Right?

-Figuring out Types takes a real knowing of an actor’s range.
+Figuring out types takes a real knowing of an actor’s range.
 Survey friends and colleagues who have a real intimacy with your acting possibilities.
 (This is actually part of my first assignment for Part 1 Class!
 It’s a crucial step!)

-Research your Types with your current colleagues that know your work.
+Research your types with your current colleagues that know your work.

 Beware: the type you played last year may not be the type you are playing today.